Reflections by Ms. Ikuko Takano

 29 September 2012

 The damage to Haramachi Church was mainly due to the earthquake.
-The church is an old church which has undergone many small repairs on its walls, floor, and roof.
-It had just celebrated its 60th anniversary.
+It is an old church which we love most.
+It had undergone many small repairs on its walls, floor, and roof.
+We had just celebrated its 60th anniversary.
 Every time there was an aftershock, the cracks in the walls of every room got worse.
-The construction company covered the damage on the roof with sheets of blue plastic tarp.
-Bishop Tetsuo Hiraga came every week from North Sendai but, because the Joban train line had stopped and Road 6 was disconnected due to areas covered in rubble, he could not come anymore.
-I did not know how or to whom I should consult about the future.
-After cleaning the rubble inside, Mrs. Kazuko Hayashi, our Vice-Head, and I decided, “let’s pray on Saturday” and the two of us prayed together in the church.
+The construction company covered the damage on the roof with blue plastic tarps.
+Since our parish had not had a resident rector, a priest used to come to say Mass every Sunday from Kita-Sendai Church.
+However, because both the Joban Railroad and Route 6 were blocked by the debris, he could not come anymore.
+I did not know how or to whom I should talk to about the situation hereafter.
+I cleared the debris in the rooms, and asked one of the parishioners to pray with me on Saturday.
+Two of us prayed together in the chapel with cracked walls.